Bayesian Methods in Tensor Analysis: Bayesian Methods in Tensor Regression

-Similar to the tensor predictor regression, Gaussian Process (GP) based nonparametric models are also studied for regression problems with tensorized responses.
-Li et al.~\cite{Li2020} proposes a method based on the Gaussian process regression networks (GPRN), where no special kernel structure is pre-assumed, and tensor/matrix-normal variational posteriors are introduced to improve the inference performance.
+Similar to the tensor predictor regression, Gaussian Process (GP) based nonparametric models are also studied for regression problems with tensor responses.
+Li et al.~\cite{Li2020} propose a method based on the Gaussian process regression networks (GPRN), where no special kernel structure is pre-assumed.
+Tensor/matrix-normal variational posteriors are introduced to improve the inference performance.

-The previously discussed methods assume a low-dimensional structure of the predictors (either in the form of vector or matrix), and are generally incapable of modeling high-dimensional tensorized predictors.
-Under such circumstance, various tensor-on-tensor methods are proposed to deal with regression problems with both tensor-valued responses and predictors, and some are analyzed under the Bayesian framework.
-Given a tensor response $\mathcal{Y}_i\in\mathbb{R}^{p_1\times...\times p_K}$ and tensor predictor $\mathcal{X}_i\in\mathbb{R}^{m_1\times...\times m_K}$, Hoff~\cite{Hoff2015} propose to associate $\mathcal{Y}_i$ and $\mathcal{X}_i$ through a Tucker structure (\ref{Tucker})
+The aforementioned methods assume a low-dimensional structure of the predictors (either in the form of a vector or a matrix), and are generally incapable of modeling high-dimensional tensor predictors.
+Under such circumstances, various tensor-on-tensor methods are proposed to deal with regression problems with both tensor-valued responses and predictors, and some are analyzed under the Bayesian framework.
+Given a tensor response $\mathcal{Y}_i\in\mathbb{R}^{p_1\times...\times p_K}$ and tensor predictors $\mathcal{X}_i\in\mathbb{R}^{m_1\times...\times m_K}$, Hoff~\cite{Hoff2015} associate $\mathcal{Y}_i$ and $\mathcal{X}_i$ through a Tucker structure (\ref{Tucker})